avwsolutions/SN-API-Examples/api.md

 Creating a scripted REST API in ServiceNow is rather simple.
 The development consists of six small guided steps which help you to setup your own API in minutes.

-Let's start with the first step, which takes up to 2 minutes.
+Let's start it only takes up to 10 minutes.

 # Hands-on Example

+In this example we will create three simple scripted Rest API resources commonly used by IT Operations Management implementations, regarding:

+-	GET change information by changenumber.
+-	GET configuration information by CI name.
+-	GET incident informatoin by incidentnumber.
+-	POST incident from event handler or monitoring alert system.

 ## Create your REST API Service